Qasimism: Ideology

 Qasim viewed the army as a revolutionary force capable of liberating Iraq from both foreign colonialism and local feudalism, declaring himself a servant of the people rather than a charismatic ruler.
 He frequently emphasized his modesty, rejecting palace life and preferring to live in military quarters.

 Nationalization and populism are more policies of Qasimism.
 Abd al-Karim Qasim was the one who overthrew the Kingdom of Iraq, which was established by the British, and he became the one to establish Iraqi rule over Iraq.
 Under Abd al-Karim Qasim, 99% of British-owned oil company lands were taken and distributed to the Iraqi civilian population.
+The Government of Iraq, under Qasim, along with five petroleum-exporting nations met at a conference held 10–14 September 1960 in Baghdad, which led to the creation of the International Organization of Petroleum-Exporting Countries (OPEC).

 Qasimism seeks women to participate more in society and play a bigger role in the development of Iraq.
 This was encouraged by Abd al-Karim Qasim himself who rewrote the Iraqi constitution to guarantee more women's rights.
 Under Qasimist rule, Iraq appointed its first woman minister, Naziha al-Dulaimi, who was the first woman in the Arab world to hold a significant role.
 She inspired the 1959 Civil Affairs Law, which increased women's benefits in marriages and inheritance laws.
+She was instrumental in turning the vast slums of eastern Baghdad into a massive public work and housing project that came to be known as Thawra City – now Sadr City, once known as Saddam City.